 DIY Headboard

 DIY Headboard - How to make a headboard, save money, and add a new custom feature to your home.
-In our guest room, we had a box spring and mattress on top of a steel bed frame.
-It was functional but not very attractive.
+Our guest room had a box spring and mattress on top of a steel bed frame.
+It was functional but short of attractive.
 Adding a custom DIY wood headboard was the perfect solution.

 Make Your Own Headboard